Used Car Insurance: Everything You Need to Know

 When buying car insurance for used cars, most people want to find the best company with the cheapest rates.
 Rates vary widely by provider — even for the same coverage — so it’s important to know which company offers the most affordable insurance for the vehicle you drive.

-MoneyGeek compared the same coverage with multiple insurance companies for the top 10 most popular used cars and found that GEICO and USAA tend to offer the most affordable rates.
+MoneyGeek checked the coverage for the 10 most popular used cars from different insurance companies and found that GEICO and USAA tend to offer the most affordable rates.

 Cheapest Insurance Providers for Popular Used Cars